PEMF for Muscle Repair: Complete Guide to Recover Faster

 Additional Guidelines

-- For even better results, add in some light stretching or foam rolling before or after your PEMF sessions to enhance the benefits.
+- Add some light stretching or foam rolling before or after your PEMF sessions to enhance the benefits.

 - Focus on a high-protein diet, and include anti-inflammatory foods like omega-3-rich fish, nuts, and leafy greens.